Agenda item

 3. set out additional support for the self-employed and working parents impacted by the closure ofschools.

-4. give councils the resources to properly cover discretionary payments forthe
+4. give councils the resources to properly cover discretionary payments for the

 £500 isolation scheme, as boroughs like Tower Hamlets have seen a high uptake.